gdg-x/hoverboard/docs/tutorials/04-deploy.md

     You will get your token:
     ```console
         ✔  Success!
-Use this token to login on a CI server:
+Use this token to log in on a CI server:

         1/9YmsNEh87G3cRyt_FXQbsYI_uV4FUMmUBXkbl_CHANGED
     ```

-1. Install travis tool to encrypt token
+1. Install travis tool to encrypt the token
     ```console
       gem install travis
     ```

-1. Login into your account
+1. Login in to your account
     ```console
       travis login --auto
     ```